Sacral dimple

 • Spina bifida.
 A very mild form of this condition, called spina bifida occulta, occurs when the spine doesn't close properly around the spinal cord, but the cord remains within the spinal canal.
 In most cases, spina bifida occulta causes no symptoms and doesn't need treatment.

 • Tethered cord syndrome.
-The spinal cord normally hangs freely within the spinal canal.
+A spinal cord typically hangs freely within the spinal canal.
 Tethered cord syndrome is a disorder that occurs when tissue attached to the spinal cord limits its movements.
 Signs and symptoms may include weakness or numbness in the legs and bladder or bowel incontinence.

 Diagnosis